jotnguyen/Lafferty.co-v2/content/blog/how-to-quit-playing-video-games-for-good.md

 title = "How to Quit Playing Video Games For Good"

 +++
 I've played video games for over 15 years.
-I've played all the popular games for hundreds of hours:
+You name it, I've played it for hundreds of hours.

-* Minecraft
-* Fortnite
-* League of Legends
-* Starcraft

 Video games can be a great escape.
 Hell, they can even be great for generating creative ideas.
 They spawn entire industries like Cosplay, where people dress up as their favorite characters.